martinferianc/BlockchainTutorials/Notes/Section_1.md

 -   Strongly typed
 -   Similar to javascript

 Most of the work is actually not is `Solidity` but around it with HTML, CSS and so on.
 Contract definition is going to be put into a dedicated compyler and it is going to produce Byte code ready for deployment and Application Binary Interface (ABI).
+We can also leave to empy and then the contract is created and deployed.
+All code/data that we write is already available to everyone and exposed to the worls.